Information for lawyers

 - “Phased-in” changes to refugee service delivery and implementation through regularly-evaluated pilot programs

-- On-going consultations - the Refugee Law Services Operations Review Committee meets monthly and consists of lawyers, paralegals, community agency, clinics, and staff, who advise LAO
+- the Refugee Law Services Operations Review Committee meets monthly and consists of lawyers, paralegals, community agency, clinics, and staff, who advise LAO

 - Assessments of service delivery needs as phases unfold